obsidiandynamics/brumby/README.md

         28.0,
     ];

-    // load coefficients from a file and create a calibrator for model fitting let coefficients = Coefficients::read_json_file(PathBuf::from("config/thoroughbred.cf.json"))?;
+    // load coefficients from a file and create a fitter let coefficients = Coefficients::read_json_file(PathBuf::from("config/thoroughbred.cf.json"))?;
-    let config = Config {
+    let config = FitterConfig {
         coefficients,
         fit_options: FitOptions::fast() // use the default presents in production; fast presets are used for testing };
-    let calibrator = Calibrator::try_from(config)?;
+    let fitter = Fitter::try_from(config)?;

     // fit Win and Place probabilities from the supplied prices, undoing the overrounds let wp_markets = WinPlace {